La Route Napoléon

 The Route Napoléon can be explored both on foot and on horseback.

-406) running 165 km from Grasse to Sisteron.
-This route is described in detail in the FFRandonnée topoguide.
+406) hiking trail that stretches 165 km from Grasse to Sisteron.
+This route is described in detail in the FFRandonnée guidebook.

-It is described in a guidebook and on the route-napoleon-a-cheval.com website.
+It is described in a map-and-guidebook and on the website route-napoleon-a-cheval.com

 In the Alpes de Haute-Provence region, these routes are common in their entirety, with the exception of a few sectors where a small equestrian variant has been fitted out to avoid tricky sections, and the Volonne – Sisteron sector where the equestrian route passes through the village of Peipin.